ivavay/semi-public-blog/posts/my-first-post.md

 Learning to write with the right amount of granularity is something I’m still trying to learn.

-Update: Arianna sent me some texts and they’re so encouraging!
+Update: A sent me some texts and they’re so encouraging!
 She said that it’d be interesting to see the patterns in what past and future versions of you choose to write about :) And that my future work can inspired by my past work.
 Pretty much as a bridge between the past, present, and future.

 I love the idea of having my own corner of the internet for decades to come.